HSUPipeline/Overview/Analysis.md

 ## Resources

-As with other sections of this pipeline, the template itself does implement any key tooling, but rather provides an organized structure to a human single-unit analysis, while using external analysis tools.
+As with other sections of this pipeline, the template itself does implement any key tooling, but rather provides an organized structure to a human single-neuron analysis, while using external analysis tools.
 The key resources and tools are briefly described in this section.